 Tier 1 RRAA businesses are those with \$150,000 or more in annual gross revenue and receive at least half of that gross revenue from visitors.
-The annual assessment rate for tier 1 RRAA businesses is one percent (1%) of gross revenue from the following (each as defined on page 6):7

-- A) -Sale of the Activities including equipment and vehicle rentals.
+The annual assessment rate for tier 1 RRAA businesses is one percent (1%) of gross sales, including equipment and vehicle rentals.
 Assessments will not be collected on non-taxable food items for human consumption, ski resort season passes (as defined on page five), gasoline, diesel, propane, or other heating products or utilities sales.

-- B) Restaurant Business sales

-- C) Retail Business sales

--Any RRAA business owner who believes their business should not be categorized as a tier 1 business may request a hearing with the Association's appeals committee as outlined in Appendix 3.
+Any RRAA business owner who believes their business should be categorized as a tier 1 business may request a hearing with the Association's appeals committee as outlined in Appendix 3.